 To create an Art Deco bathroom, consider starting with the walls by choosing a bold, statement-making colour like navy or gold, and pairing it with sleek white tiles for a dramatic contrast.
 Alternatively, you could opt for mosaic patterns using a black-and-white palette, geometric tiles or striped wallpaper for visual appeal.

 When it comes to lighting fixtures and accent pieces, look for items made from chrome or brass, as these materials perfectly align with the Art Deco style.

 Mirrors can also be used as decorative but functional decor pieces.
 Consider searching for oversized frames with geometric shapes that will fit seamlessly with your Deco theme.

-By incorporating these bathroom design elements into your room, you can create a stunning Art Deco inspired look in your bathroom that has the perfect balance of function and visual impact.
+By incorporating these design elements into your room, you can create a stunning Art Deco-inspired look in your primary bathroom that has the perfect balance of function, style and visual impact.

 Image credit: westonebathrooms.com

-Features such as a freestanding tub, pedestal sinks, large mirrors and ornate wallpaper patterns all contribute to the inviting atmosphere that typifies Victorian bathrooms.
+Features such as a claw foot freestanding tub, pedestal sinks, large mirrors and ornate wallpaper patterns all contribute to the inviting atmosphere that typifies Victorian bathrooms.

 In terms of a colour scheme, bold hues like burgundy, navy blue, and forest green will help to bring out the opulence of this interior design style and add warmth to the space.
 For a more refined look to your bathroom design, neutral shades are also used to create a soft contrast against other more vibrant colours.